karoldiasb/design-patterns-behavioral-structural-patterns/README.md

-# designer-patterns - behavioral patterns
+# designer-patterns - application of concepts for study purposes

-application of concepts for study purposes:
+## behavioral patterns
 - strategy
 - chain of responsability
 - template method